Physics Quizzes

 Category: PRESSURE AND MOMENTS

-6. Which of the following statements about moments is false?
+6. Which of the following statements is true about a third-class lever?

 7 / 30